-Seeking counselling for your teenager?
-At CFHP we are experienced in working with teenagers of all ages on a range of issues and can assist you and your family with whatever challenges you may be facing.
+At CFHP, we are experienced in working with teenagers of all ages on a range of issues and can assist you and your family with whatever challenges you may be facing.

-Adolescents counselling is completed on a case by case basis, with each family having different requirements.
+Adolescent counselling is completed on a case-by-case basis, with each family having different requirements.

 Defiant behaviour, aggressive behaviour and destructive behaviour can often indicate emotional distress in teens.
-If your son or daughter is overly anxious, has problems with attention or has any specific learning difficulties or memory problems, then we are also warned of possible emotional issues.
+If your son or daughter is overly anxious, has problems with attention or has any specific learning difficulties or memory problems, these may also be warning signs of possible emotional issues.

 Teenagers can also experience depressive symptoms such as lack of motivation, irritability and tearfulness, self-harm, and poor academic performance to name a few.

-Identifying emotional and behavioural issues as early on as possible is essential in providing effective treatment and preventing more serious issues later in life.
-Our trained and qualified therapists will identify the most appropriate therapy and treatment style for your teen and will treat them with dignity and respect, always.
+Identifying the root of these emotional and behavioural issues as early on as possible is essential in providing effective treatment and preventing more serious issues later in life.
+Our trained and qualified therapists will identify the most appropriate therapy and treatment style for your teen and will always treat them with dignity and respect.

 The first step in treating emotional and behavioural issues in teens is to conduct a thorough assessment of presenting issues.
 This includes:

-- A series of tests designed to test cognitive, emotional and social functioning and allows the psychologist to gain a clear understanding of the difficulties that they are facing.
+A series of tests designed to test cognitive, emotional and social functioning, allowing the psychologist to gain a clear understanding of the difficulties that they are facing.

 In cases where cognitive difficulties are identified, the therapist may refer the teen to a remedial programme or recommend alternative therapy such as occupational therapy and speech therapy.